misterjoessef/dotfiles/README.md

 ## First download [nix](https://nixos.org/download/) on your machine

-then in this folder run `deployAll.sh` to deploy settings locally
+Then in this folder run `deployAll.sh` to deploy settings locally

 ### Manual setup to be automated: